-Beach combing is a great way to explore the coast line.
+Beach combing is a great way to explore the coastline.
 Natural items wash up on the shores from the waves and tides.

 We often find sea sponges, cuttlefish bones, sea urchins, shells and sea glass.

 Don’t think that you can only do this activity in the summer.
 Rug up and head off in the winter months as well.
-After a storm is the perfect time to go as who knows what you will find washed up on the beach.
+After a storm is a perfect time to go as who knows what you will find washed up on the beach.

 Paint Gum Leaves or Rocks

 Collect gum leaves and rocks and give them a paint job, you can even add some glitter for some extra bling!